IRuotsa/afis/README.md

 # afis

-Codes used in afis project
+Here you'll find the codes used in AFIS-neuro (Active,fit and smart) project.